janknaup/sparkify/README.md

 ![Counts of log event types (log y-scale)](doc_img/Events_Histogram.png)

-For a closer look, we will compare the event distributions between churned and kept users.
+For a closer look, I will compare the event distributions between churned and kept users.
 Since the number of kept users is much larger than that of churned users, the data is normalized to the total number of events in each group.
 Again, the fractions are plotted on a log scale to make it possible to compare all event types in a single plot.